isc-projects/kea/doc/sphinx/arm/shell.rst

 For a list of available commands, see :ref:`ctrl-channel`;
 additional commands may be provided by hook libraries.
-For a list of all supported commands from the CA, use the ``list-commands`` command.
+For a list of all supported commands from the CA, use the :isccmd:`list-commands` command.

 The following shows a simple example of usage: